Girl groups are the Distaff Counterpart

 - t.A.T.u., a Russian girl duo that were sold as being lesbian lovers (they weren't).

 - Girls Aloud, created by a British Talent Show.
-They're one of the most successfuls group to spring from a reality show (in terms of UK chart performances), having earned an undeniable amount of top 10 hits in the UK alone (although they only had a few international singles)
+They're one of the most successful groups to spring from a reality show (in terms of UK chart performance), having earned 20 top 10 hits in the UK alone.
+(They did had a few international singles, but remained solely in the U.K.)

 - The Pussycat Dolls, a former burlesque troupe that takes Stripperiffic to the next level.